vukrosic/blueberry-llm-kimi-deepseek/README.md

 ## Vision

-Any company or person (even with no technical experience) should be able to download this repository and run it on their GPU setup - from 1 GPU to 1 million GPUs.
-The system will be able to automatically detect your hardware configuration, tune hyperparameters for optimal performance, and run the best possible training with or without manual configuration from your side.
+Any company or person (even with no technical experience) should be able to download this repository and run it on their Tesla T4 GPU setup.
+The system will automatically detect your T4 GPU configuration, tune hyperparameters for optimal T4 performance, and run the best possible training with or without manual configuration from your side.